mars0i/popco2/doc/R/AnalogySanityCheckHowTo.md

 ````

 which will display the activation values for each proposition for the
 four members of the population at tick 100.
+You should what you expect.
+For example, you might expect that (a) perceived propositions have
+activations near 1, (b) those propns that are analogous to perceived
+propositions have positive (or at least non-negative) activations, and
-Experiment with different
+(c) many other propositions have negative activations.
+Experiment with
-tick numbers instead of 100 to see the process of settling.
+different tick numbers instead of 100 to see the process of settling.

 Note that some of what `activnsAtTickBarchart` does depends on having
 chosen proposition names appropriately.
 In particular, different groups